AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 Many websites gather information about their visitors, such as their IP address, installed browser and operating system, screen resolution, and even the page from which a visitor was redirected.
 Some web pages use cookies to mark your browser and save your personal settings and preferences, or to "recognize" you upon your next visit.
 Stealth Mode safeguards your personal information from such data- and statistics-gathering systems.

-You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website from receiving the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, hide your real IP-address or even indicate one of your choice.
+You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website from receiving the search request you used to find it on the Internet, automatically delete both third-party and the website's own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, and hide your true IP address or even replace it with an arbitrary one.

-Below we will list and describe the main features and options you can manage in the "Stealth Mode" settings, which are divided into four groups: general, tracking methods, browser API, and miscellaneous.
+Below we will list and describe the main features and options that you can control in the **Stealth Mode** settings.
+They are split into four groups: **General**, **Tracking methods**, **Browser API**, and **Miscellaneous**.

 <a name="general"></a>